- The 5 Best CrossFit Grips Reviewed:

 - Upper end of the price spectrum

-Best Gymnastic Hand Grips: IsoGrip Gymnastic Hand Grips
+Best Gymnastic Hand Grips for CrossFit: IsoGrip Gymnastic Hand Grips

 We found the IsoGrip Gymnastic Hand Grips to be a great choice for gymnastic work on the rig, rings and bar.
 It offered the grip, flexibility and versatility that allowed us full range of motion and movements, without any concerns for slips.

-This has also been supported with loops rather than holes, which allows for a smoother, more seamless grip on the rig bar.
+This has also been supported with loops rather than holes, which we found allows for a smoother, more seamless grip on the pull up bar.
 You can also opt to purchase grips without loops if you’d like a faster transition grip.

 Furthermore, the wrist grip is light and adjustable, which we found helped to ensure movement and range of motion in the wrist, something you can’t compromise on with gymnastic movements.